www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_06_Lab.md

 #### Task 1: Create an Azure Storage file share

-1. Within the Remote Desktop session to **az30306a-vm0**, in the browser window displaying the Azure portal, navigate back to the blade of the storage account you created in the first exercise of this lab and, in the **File service** section, select **File shares**.
+1. Within the Remote Desktop session to **az30306a-vm0**, in the browser window displaying the Azure portal, navigate back to the blade of the storage account you created in the first exercise of this lab and, in the **Data storage** section, select **File shares**.

 1. Select **+ File share** and create a file share with the following settings: